frink-okn/graph-descriptions/dream-kg/classes/SdohOpeningHoursSpecification.md

     range: string
   sdoh_dayOfWeek:
     name: sdoh_dayOfWeek
-    description: The day of the week for which these opening hours are valid.
-    title: dayOfWeek
+    description: TODO -- tell the world what this slot (predicate) describes.
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos